understandable-machine-intelligence-lab/Quantus/README.md

     <img src="tutorials/assets/mnist_example.png" alt="drawing" width="450"/>
 </p>

 The qualitative aspects of the Saliency and Integrated Gradients explanations may look fairly uninterpretable - since we lack ground truth of what the explanations should be looking like, it is hard to draw conclusions about the explainable evidence that we see.

-To quantitatively evaluate the explanation we can use apply Quantus.
-As a starter we may be interested in measuring how sensitive the explanations are to very slight perturbations.
-For this, we apply max-sensitivity by Yeh et al., 2019 to evaluate our explanations.
-With Quantus, there are two options.
+So, to quantitatively evaluate the explanation we can apply Quantus.
+For this purpose, we may be interested in measuring how sensitive the explanations are to very slight perturbations.
+To this end, we can e.g., apply max-sensitivity by Yeh et al., 2019 to evaluate our explanations.
+With Quantus, we created two options for evaluation.

 1) Either evaluate the explanations in a one-liner - by calling the instance of the metric class.